 - Although the VLA represented a huge advance over what came before, its UV coverage (and imaging fidelity) is far from optimal. - The high density of samplings along the arms (the 6-armed star in snapshot coverage) results in 'rays' in the images due to small errors. - A better design is to 'randomize' the location of antennas within the span of the array, to better distribute the errors. - Of course, more antennas would really help! :) . - The VLA's wye design was dictated by its 220 ton antennas, and the need to move them.
-Railway tracks were the only answer. - Future major arrays will utilize smaller, lighter elements which must not be positioned with any linear regularity.
+Railway tracks were the only answer. - New, and planned major arrays utilize smaller, lighter elements which must not be positioned with any linear regularity. - Examples: ALMA, MeerKAT, ASCAP, ngVLA, SKA, DSA2000 - All of these have (or will have) superior imaging capability.